Translated by Lester Somera

 Have you heard of the local variety Hakata ramen?
 The well-known restaurant Ichiran actually offers Hakata ramen, which is a regional specialty that now enjoys popularity overseas.

 Most Hakata ramen shops have 博多ラーメン written on their signs, so they are not difficult to spot.
+For our recommendations on where to try these delicious noodles, see Top 8 Must-Try Ramen In Fukuoka, Kyushu - Recommended By An Expert.

-This article will introduce Hakata ramen's unique qualities and what sets it apart from other varieties, in addition to explaining some peculiarities of the ordering system.
+This article will introduce Hakata ramen's qualities and what sets it apart from other varieties, in addition to explaining some peculiarities of the ordering system.

 First, Let's Take A Look At Hakata Ramen